Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-Microsoft Access (the Relational Database Management System), is the Jewell among Ms-Office Suite of Applications, with superior Designing Tools and built-in Visual Basic Language for programming.
-These Pages are not intended for beginners but for those who have the basic knowledge of Database designing with MS-Access Tables, Queries, Forms, Reports, and Macros and have a general understanding of Visual Basic for Applications Language (the Programming Language of all MS-Office Applications) Modules, Class Modules, Functions and Event Procedures.
+Microsoft Access (the Relational Database Management System), is the Jewell among the MS Office Suite of Applications, with the superior design tools and built-in Visual Basic Language for programming.
+These Pages are not intended for beginners, but for those who have the basic knowledge of Database designing with MS Access Tables, Queries, Forms, Reports, and Macros and have a general understanding of Visual Basic for Applications Language (the Programming Language of all MS Office Applications) Modules, Class Modules, Functions, and Event Procedures.

 When an Application is developed under any Database Management System it should be user-friendly and visually pleasing too.
 An unattractive Database design spoils the appeal of the whole Project and it reflects the developer's lack of creativity as well as his inability to approach the data processing tasks effectively.